Radiation hardening: Transient dose effects

-The short-time high-intensity pulse of radiation, typically occurring during a nuclear explosion.
+Transient dose effects result from a brief high-intensity pulse of radiation, typically occurring during a nuclear explosion.
 The high radiation flux creates photocurrents in the entire body of the semiconductor, causing transistors to randomly open, changing logical states of flip-flops and memory cells.
 Permanent damage may occur if the duration of the pulse is too long, or if the pulse causes junction damage or a latchup.
 Latchups are commonly caused by the X-rays and gamma radiation flash of a nuclear explosion.
 Crystal oscillators may stop oscillating for the duration of the flash due to prompt photoconductivity induced in quartz.

 Systems-generated EMP effects

-SGEMP are caused by the radiation flash traveling through the equipment and causing local ionization and electric currents in the material of the chips, circuit boards, electrical cables and cases.
+SGEMP effects are caused by the radiation flash traveling through the equipment and causing local ionization and electric currents in the material of the chips, circuit boards, electrical cables and cases.

 Digital damage: SEE

 Single-event effects (SEE) have been studied extensively since the 1970s.
 When a high-energy particle travels through a semiconductor, it leaves an ionized track behind.
 This ionization may cause a highly localized effect similar to the transient dose one - a benign glitch in output, a less benign bit flip in memory or a register or, especially in high-power transistors, a destructive latchup and burnout.
 Single event effects have importance for electronics in satellites, aircraft, and other civilian and military aerospace applications.
 Sometimes, in circuits not involving latches, it is helpful to introduce RC time constant circuits that slow down the circuit's reaction time beyond the duration of an SEE.